 Facet disease is a condition that affects the facet joints – the structures that link the vertebrae of your spine to one another.
 This disease can be particularly debilitating, as the symptoms can affect your normal, active lifestyle.
-If you simply can’t enjoy your morning jog due to persistent back pain, are troubled by numbness and weakness in your lower body while sitting at your desk at work, or are suffering from any of the symptoms of facet disease and their effects on your quality of life, learning more about this condition, its causes and symptoms, and possible treatment options is a great first step toward regaining your normal, healthy lifestyle.
+If you simply can’t enjoy your morning jog due to persistent back pain, are troubled by numbness and weakness in your lower body while sitting at your desk at work, you may be suffering from any of the symptoms of facet disease and their effects on your quality of life.
+Learning more about this condition, its causes, symptoms and possible treatment options is a great first step toward regaining your normal, healthy lifestyle.

 Causes and Symptoms